navikt/arxaas/READMEHTTPS.txt

 keytool -genkeypair -keystore <keystore name> -storetype PKCS12 -alias <certificate name> -keyalg RSA -keysize 2048 -validity 360
 #2: OPTIONAL: Add more certificates to keystore
 keytool -genkey -alias <certificate name> -keystore <path to keystore> -storetype PKCS12 -keyalg RSA -storepass <keystore password> -validity 730 -keysize 2048
-#3: Add your keystore file to the spring project's /resource folder
+#3: Add your keystore file to the spring project's /src/main/resources folder
 #4: Link the keystore to the server's SSL settings by appending its name to the classpath in server.ssl.key-store
 #5.
 Set server.ssl.key-store-type to match your keystore file's format.
 PKCS12 is the recommended industry standard.
 #6.
 Set server.ssl.key-store-password to your key-store password
 #7.
 Set server.ssl.key-alias to the name of the desired certificate in your key-store

-#NB: ARXaaS runs in http by default.
+#NB: ARXaaS uses http by default.
 #To enable https in ARXaaS, please apply one of the following procedures
 #The values following the '='s are for guidance,
 #please change them to match user specific settings

-#Option 1: Uncomment SSL settings from spring server application.properties, they should look like the following, change values after '='s to match user specific settings
+#Option 1: Uncomment SSL settings from spring server application.properties in /src/main/resources, they should look like the following, change values after '='s to match user specific settings
 server.ssl.key-store=classpath:<keystore name>
 server.ssl.key-store-type=PKCS12
 server.ssl.key-store-password=<keystore password>